GalvinPython/GalvinPython/README.md

 Not much to say about me yet
 I also make Minecraft Datapacks
-And a Twitter and Discord Bot
+And a Twitter bot, in collaboration

+**And I don't just do Python on here**